 Have I ever told you the traumatizing story of our family’s fateful zucchini summer?
 For those of you who’ve grown zucchini at home, you’ll totally relate!
-So let’s quickly whip up these zucchini quesadillas and I’ll tell you the whole thing…
+So let’s quickly whip up these zucchini quesadillas with a delicious roasted corn salsa and I’ll tell you the whole thing…

 My mom put this weird business on the table.
 We had to ask before spooning some onto our plates.
 Y’all.
 Zapplesauce.
 Yeah.
 So imagine apple sauce, but made with shredded zucchini.
 I’m not sure I even tasted it.
 I just couldn’t wrap my mind around it…